 Areas of action

-The task force will address issues such as
+The task force addresses issues such as

 - optimising the use of existing infrastructure and accelerating future interconnectivity and related investments, prioritising areas with high price disparities